-The Jodrell Bank Centre for Astrophysics is part of the School of Physics and Astronomy within the University of Manchester.
-Each year the School offers a wide range of studentships and bursaries available to high calibre home (UK settled), EU and overseas (non-EU) applicants.
+The Jodrell Bank Centre for Astrophysics is part of the Department of Physics and Astronomy within The University of Manchester.
+Each year the Department offers a wide range of studentships and bursaries available to high calibre home (UK settled), EU and overseas (non-EU) applicants.
 Below is a description of the bursaries and studentships we offer.
 Please note that the application deadlines may vary between schemes.

 If you wish to apply for one or more of these awards please indicate this clearly in the application form under the funding source section.

 Available to home and EU applicants.
-Deadline for full consideration: 14th January 2017.
+Deadline for full consideration: 24 Janurary 2020

 The UK Science and Technology Facilities Council (STFC) allocates to us a quota of funded 3.5-year PhD research studentships each year.
 Candidates for these studentships must have (or expect to obtain prior to starting) a first or upper second class honours degree in a relevant physics-related subject, or have a physics-related masters-level postgraduate qualification.

-EU applicants should read the STFC student eligibility requirements to check their eligibility and to see what is covered by STFC funding.
-EU candidates may wish to be additionally considered for the limited number of School EU bursaries (see below) to help cover maintainance costs.
+EU students who have already been resident for at least three years prior the start of the PhD may also be eligible for full STFC tuition and maintenance funding.
+EU applicants should read the STFC Terms and Conditions guidance to check their eligibility and to see what is covered by STFC funding.
+EU who do not satisfy requirements for full STFC funding may wish to be additionally considered for the limited number of Department EU bursaries (see below) to help cover maintenance costs.

 President's Doctoral Scholarship (PDS)